dhananjay-primechain/multichainsdk/README.md

 # multichainsdk

-multichainsdk node moudule enable developers to reduce their developement time.
+multichainsdk node module enable developers to reduce their developement time.
 This module will help to communicate with multichain.

 Multichainsdk is basically advanced version of multichain-node ( node module) it has dependency of multichain-node.